 The Digital Media Intern will be directly involved in the planning, shooting, and editing of video.
 Additional tasks may include still photography, the use of display content management system for scheduling in-house display systems, the development of story boards, and the creation of videos and other digital content for use online.
 Applicants should have experience using a mid-level HD video camera and a DSLR camera for both video and still photography; an understanding of basic sound and light equipment; a moderate proficiency with FinalCut Pro X on the Mac OS, Adobe Photoshop and other Adobe Creative Suite products, and an aptitude for learning new software and content management systems; solid people skills and comfort conducting interviews; an ability to juggle multiple priorities; experience uploading, tagging, and providing descriptions for videos on Center Stage’s YouTube and Vimeo channels; a proficiency in digital marketing and social media with an ability to comprehend YouTube and Google Analytics and how it affects future videos.
 Proficient web/HTML skills will be useful but are not required.
 Applicants are encouraged to provide links to samples of video work available online.

-The Graphics Intern will see a wide range of projects as part of the marketing and communications team that supports the entire theater.
+The Graphic Design Intern will see a wide range of projects as part of the marketing and communications team that supports the entire theater.
 Responsibilities can range from simple in-house print production to creating promotional materials from concept to commercial print production to assisting with the design and maintenance of digital media.
 Significant other tasks will include photography, digital asset management, and event support.
-The intern will work directly with the Senior Designer and the Art Director and will collaborate with many other staff members.
+The intern will work directly with the Art Director and will collaborate with many other staff members.
 The candidate should have solid experience with Adobe InDesign, Photoshop, and Illustrator; understand basic design and typography concepts; be comfortable using a digital DSLR in an event setting; know their way around the Mac platform.
 Experience with HTML would be useful; efficiency, diligence, proofreading, and people skills are essential.
 A portfolio of design and photography work must be provided.

 Marketing & Communications Intern